MacKeeper Review 2026: Mac’s Best Friend

 MacKeeper has a limited free version plus paid subscriptions that range from $71.40-$89.40/yr.
 The only difference in MacKeeper's paid tiers is how long your subscription term is and how many devices you wish to cover.

 MacKeeper can be expensive compared to other top providers.
-However, you'll be able to receive all the features listed on its site versus other antivirus providers that focus on Windows.
+However, you'll receive all the features listed on its site versus other antivirus providers that focus on Windows.

 Here's how MacKeeper compares to other antivirus plans that include a VPN:

-Because you don’t need a VPN if you’re using MacKeeper, it may be worth the cost if you think about the price of an average antivirus product (around $50 per year) and an average VPN product (around $35 per year) bundled together.
+Because MacKeeper includes a VPN, it may be worth the cost when compared to purchasing both an antivirus (around $50 per year) and a VPN (around $35 per year) separately.

 Free Full